Jayesh-Khairnar1/Resume/README.md

 ## Roles and Responsibilities :

-- Production and consumption of RESTful web services
+•	Producing and consuming the restful web services.
-- Writing well-structured and testable code
+•	Write well-structured and testable codes for developing software and application.
-- Bug fixing and issue resolution
-- Unit testing to ensure code quality
-- Compliance with client requirements and specifications in application design
-- Preparation of end-user documentation
+•	Bug fixing.
+•	Unit test the code.
+•	Ensure application design complies with the client's requirement and specification
+•	Prepare end-user documentation.
-- Active participation in code reviews
+•	Participate in code reviews.
-- Analyzing new changes and making code adjustments
+•	Analyze new changes and manipulate code accordingly.
-- Serving as a technical expert on development projec
+•	Serve as a technical expert on development projects.
+•	Transform client's requirements into workable Java applications.
+•	Analyse the program to identify the code changes as per the business requirements.
+•	Involved in knowledge sharing activities with team.
+•	Preparing the technical specification document based on existing system and new design changes.